 6. Synthesize.
 Think about how the current piece relates to other works you’ve read and things you know and believe.

-Understand that every academic discipline has a different standard for what counts as true/valid/sound evidence.
+Understand that every academic discipline has a different standard for what counts as true or valid or sound evidence.
 In the hard sciences, you typically need numerical data including statistical analyses, while in journalism you need to multi-source your “facts” (in the social sciences, we refer to this as triangulation).
 You should know or ask someone who knows what counts as evidence in your discipline.

-As a final side note, consider using a citation/quotation manager to help you keep track of what you’ve read.
+As a final side note, consider using a citation or quotation manager to help you keep track of what you’ve read.
 Endnote, BibTex, RefWorks, and many others are available.
 The purpose of these tools is to record titles, authors, and notes about works you’ve read.
-In most cases, the tools also help you produce properly formatted citations for insertion into papers you write.
+In most cases, the tools also help you produce properly formatted citations in your discipline’s preferred format—APA, MLA, Chicago, or Harvard, for example—for insertion into papers you write.
 Check out other articles I’ve posted for suggestions on maximizing the benefits of these tools.